TheRABU/TheRABU/README.md

 # Hello, I'm Md.
 Fazle Rabbi! 👋

-I'm a Computer Science student at the University of Asia Pacific (UAP) in Dhaka, Bangladesh learning and loving coding each day even more.
+I'm a Computer Science student from Dhaka learning and loving coding each day even more.
+I started my coding journey in college when i created a basic html webpage.
+Ever since that time i came to know about Javascript which is the engine of any website.
+And I have created some websites using Javascript.
+Besides that for my college project I used Django also.

 ### 💻 Technologies & Skills